 Some theaters offer reduced-price matinees during the day.
 Some even have free kid-oriented movies on weekend days.
 These options offer the theater experience without the outrageous cost.

 Kids often want to go to concerts, but tickets to see the most famous bands are far from cheap.
 Check your local paper for free concerts in the park.
 Many areas have them during the warm months.
-Young children can enjoy the music without the huge crowds and deafening sound systems, and older children might gain an appreciation for less well-known bands.
+Young children can enjoy the music without the huge crowds and deafening sound systems, and older children might gain an appreciation for less well-known brands.

 The Great Outdoors